andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 The size of the hidden layer was determined by using the formula $N_h = \frac{N_s} {(\alpha * (N_i + N_o))}$ where $N_i$ is the size of the input dimension (number of features), $N_o$ is the number of the output neurons (1), $N_s$ is the number of data points and finally $\alpha = 2$ as an arbitrary scaling factor.

 Different kernels were used for the SVR model, with the Radial Basis Function (RBF) kernel function giving the best performance.
 Refitting the SVR model with a different kernel function is low-cost, and therefore allowed fitting the model with all available kernel functions in order to determine the optimal function.
+The $C$ parameter was also tuned in experiments, with small gains at the risk of overfitting.

 #### Planning